gbadev-org/tonc/content/interrupts.md

 ### Using ARM + IWRAM code {#ssec-demo-iwram}

 The master interrupt routines have to be ARM code.
-As we've always compiled to THUMB code, this would be something new.
-The reason that we've always compiled to THUMB code is that the 16bit buses of the normal code sections make ARM-code slow there.
+As we've always compiled to Thumb code, this would be something new.
+The reason that we've always compiled to Thumb code is that the 16bit buses of the normal code sections make ARM-code slow there.
 However, what we could do is put the ARM code in IWRAM, which has a 32bit bus (and no waitstates) so that it's actually beneficial to use ARM code there.

 Compiling as ARM code is actually quite simple: use `-marm` instead of `-mthumb`.
 The IWRAM part is what causes the most problems.
 There are GCC extensions that let you specify which section a function should be in.
 Tonclib has the following macros for them: